McNemar Cosmetic Surgery:

 Can I combine my breast augmentation with another procedure?

 Yes!
 Breast augmentation can be easily performed at the same time as one or more other procedures.
 In fact, breast augmentation is often an integral element of a popular, transformative surgery called mommy makeover.
 A mommy makeover typically combines a tummy tuck, liposuction, and breast augmentation or breast lift procedures into a single surgery.
-It's especially popular at our Stockton-area practice.
 As its name implies, a mommy makeover is especially popular with women who have had children, as it targets the areas most affected by pregnancy.
 However, it can be completely customized to suit the needs of most women, whether they are mothers or not.
 Combining procedures is a safe, effective way to get the results you want without undergoing multiple surgeries.
 During your consultation, Dr. McNemar will help you determine if this option is right for you.